-Retrofitted freight wagons are defined as: rolling stock permanently retrofitted with a silent braking system in accordance with TSI Noise78.
+Retrofitted freight wagons are defined as: rolling stock permanently retrofitted with a silent braking system in accordance with TSI Noise82.

 The discount is settled through the user charge invoice.
 The railway undertaking will provide the information required to determine the discount, namely: wagons registered in advance, number of axles per wagon, braking system type and date of retrofitting.
 If a wagon is included in the Silent Wagon Database (SWDB), ProRail grants the discount on the basis of the data recorded in SWDB.
+Data on retrofitted freight wagons can be submitted via the Single-Entry-Point (SEP).
 ProRail automatically includes vehicles that are recorded in the SWDB in this scheme.
 ProRail can perform random checks on retrofitting and the number of axles.